apache/usergrid/sdks/html5-javascript/README.md

 	}
 	client.createEntity(options, function (err, dog) {
 		if (err) {
-			//error - dog not created;
+			//error - dog not created
 		} else {
-			//success -dog is created;
+			//success -dog is created

 			//once the dog is created, you can set single properties: dog.set('breed','Dinosaur');